 Tradition #1 - Italians drink coffee standing up.

-Each time an Italian walked in, I was nudged further down the counter to the point where I was standing at the register, wondering what a guy had to do to get served.
+Each time an Italian walked in, I was nudged further down the counter until I stood at the register, wondering what a guy had to do to get served.

 I realized if I wanted to linger over the pastries casually and sample a few, I'd have to act like an Italian, which meant stepping up and ordering a coffee first.
 Everything else is secondary.